purge/youarei.js/README.md

 set("gorch") === "foo=gorch";
 ```

-### Type Casting

-These types can be provided as a value to the configurator `useSearchValue`

-#### string / stringArray

-Will always return a string or array of strings

-#### boolean / booleanArray

-Will always return a string or array of booleans.

-#### object

-Will always return an object (query string value put through JSON.stringify)

-#### Date / DateArray

-Will always return a string or array of Dates.

-### Custom Types

-You can write your own wrapper around an existing

 ### Mutators

 The following mutators for query data are provided.
-You can also provide your own matching the same signature.
+You can also provide your own confirming to the exported `Mutator` type.

 #### omit